achekh/neos-critical-github-io/Guide/overview.md

 nav_exclude: true
 ---
 # Overview
+This user guide is intended for developers to help them understand the different aspects of Mini Program development.
 ***
 The Mini Program comes with a simple and efficient app development framework and a wide range of components and APIs to help developers develop services with a native app experience.